Ryōmaden: Reception

+Impact

-ImpactRyōmaden made a huge impact in Japan.
+Ryōmaden made a huge impact in Japan.
 Kōchi, Sakamoto Ryoma's birthplace reported an increase in tourism when the drama started airing.
 The Bank of Japan (Koichi Branch) initially estimated the economic benefit to be around 23.4 billion yen.
 However, they have revised the estimation to 40.9 billion yen in April 2010, due to an increase in tourism because of 'Ryoma Fever.'
 The final estimation is around 52.5 billion yen, 2.3 times the value from the initial estimation.
 The Nagasaki Branch also estimated around 21 billion yen of economic benefit to Nagasaki, the place where Ryoma was in the Kaientai business.
 Copies of the necklace Ryoma wore are selling well, and it is the number one selling item in the NHK gift shop.